-Annex B identifies the range of graded and proportionate Signatory Consequences that shall prima facie apply in cases involving non-compliance with Critical requirements (see paragraphArticle B.3) or only High Priority requirements (see paragraphArticle B.2) or only OtherGeneral requirements (see paragraphArticle B.2).
-The intention is to promote predictability and consistency in the imposition of

-Signatory Consequences across all cases.
+ThisAnnex B applies the principles set out in Article 11 to identifyidentifies the range of graded and proportionate Signatory Consequences that shall prima facie apply in cases involving noncompliance with Critical requirements (see paragraphArticle B.3) or only High Priority requirements (see paragraphArticle B.2) or only OtherGeneral requirements (see paragraphArticle B.1).
+The intention is to promote predictability and consistency in the imposition of Signatory Consequences across all cases.
 However, there shall be flexibility to vary within or even to depart from this range in a particular case, where the application of the principles set out in Article 1110 to the specific facts and circumstances of that case so warrant.
-In particular, the greater the degree of non-compliance (i.e., the more requirements with which the Signatory has failed to comply, and the more serious those requirements), the greater the Signatory Consequences should be.
-If a case includes not only non-compliance with one or more Critical requirements but also Aggravating Factors, that shall warrant a significant increase in the Signatory Consequences imposed (which may include, without limitation, a Fine).
+In particular, the greater the degree of non-compliance (i.e., the more requirements with which the Signatory Consequences should be.
+If a case includes not only non-compliance with one or more Critical requirements but also Aggravating Factors, that shall warrant a significant increase in the Signatory Consequences imposed (which may include, without limitation, aFine).
 On the other hand, if it includes extenuating circumstances, that may warrant the imposition of lesser Signatory Consequences.